John Gabriel Stedman, View of the Camp at the Java Creek, Narrative, of a five years’ expedition, against the revolted Negroes of Surinam, 1796.

 This exhibit of images of Caribbean flora, fauna, and landscapes, draws from five well-known European texts about Caribbean natural history: Richard Ligon’s A True and Exact History of the Island of Barbadoes (1657), James Grangier’s The Sugar-Cane.
 A Poem (1764), Peter Kalm’s Travels into North America (1773), Bryan Edwards’ The History, Civil and Commercial, of the British colonies in the West Indies (1793), and John Gabriel Stedman’s Narrative of a Five Years Expedition Against the Revolted Negroes of Surinam (1796).
 Each of these authors came to the Caribbean with aims of enrichment and advancement.
 The European view of the Caribbean is, as these images showed, often couched in very scientific terms, but embedded in commercial and imperial aims.

 Many of the texts and images featured in this exhibit originate in the late 18th century, following the “Scientific Revolution” in Europe and leading into the period of Romanticism.
 We see in these images both the aim to produce scientific knowledge, as well as the romantic lens of the “Caribbean picturesque,” as described by historian Krista A. Thompson (Thompson 2006).
 Given rapidly increasing curiosity about the new world in Europe, as well as public interest in scientific and romantic ideas, many of these texts went into wide circulation and influenced how people viewed the Caribbean.
 At the same time, engraving tools became more widely available, and printers included increasingly detailed images of natural history.
-These new new detailed images suggested further accuracy of scientific knowledge; however, even if the engravings featured a more literal likeness to the objects at hand, their accuracy is debatable– they were never intended to serve as a truth, but rather designed to appeal to a European audience.
+These new new detailed images suggested further accuracy of scientific knowledge; however, even if the engravings featured a more literal likeness to the objects at hand, their accuracy is debatable– they were not drawn in the service of truth, but were rather designed to appeal to a European audience.

-As visual sociologist Luc Pauwels, editor and co-author of Visual Cultures of Science: Rethinking Representational Practices in Knowledge Building and Science Communication, claims, “There is no state where things are perceived in an uncolored and unbiased form” and further argues that “visualization of science” is constructed to aid the progression of science and culture, rather than produce true and objective information (Pauwels 2005 viii).
-Although many of the images were literally presented as being “true” and “exact” contemporary research suggests otherwise.
-Colonialists put forth a claim for the islands (and their resources) while also framing their natural histories as newly discovered, and presents the information as wholly original knowledge– making an intellectual claim for the flora and fauna of the lands, which have likely been known to the indigenous people for generations.
-Although this may lack the same material weight as claims to land and people, they have similar substantive effects.
-An attempt to create new scientific knowledge this is not only unavoidably incorrect, but impossible– scientific knowledge in itself is biased and shaped by culture and it is important to recognize that in these images.
-Knowledge is inherently political, can’t be extracted from who produces it.
+As visual sociologist Luc Pauwels, editor and co-author of Visual Cultures of Science: Rethinking Representational Practices in Knowledge Building and Science Communication, claims, “There is no state where things are perceived in an uncolored and unbiased form.”
+He argues that “visualization of science” is constructed to aid the progression of science and culture, rather than produce true and objective information (Pauwels 2005 viii).
+Although many of the images were literally presented as being “true” and “exact,” contemporary research suggests otherwise.
+In their drawings, paintings, and engravings, European colonizers put forth a claim for the islands (and their resources) while also framing their natural histories as newly discovered, and presented the information as wholly original knowledge– making an intellectual claim for the flora and fauna of the lands, which had been known to the indigenous people for generations.
+Although image-making may lack the material weight of military or legal claims to land and people, it has similar substantive effects.
+The ideal of omniscient scientific knowledge –one often implicitly advanced in the angle of vision of these images– is not only impossible, but is itself a technology of empire, one aimed at acquisition.
+The “scientific knowledge” at stake in these images is thus deeply shaped by European culture and imperial aims.

 Pauwels, Luc, editor.
 Visual Cultures of Science: Rethinking Representational Practices in Knowledge Building and Science Communication.
 University of Chicago Press, 2005.